Let’s get straight to the point – you’re probably searching for a policy and procedure template you can use.

 Using BPM to improve your policies and procedures

-Process Street is a tool that lets you quickly and easily create, standardize, and share workflow processes and procedures, so you can achieve actionable, fully compliant SOPs with a single piece of software.
+Process Street is a tool that lets you – quickly and easily – create, standardize, and share workflow processes and procedures.
+For this reason, you can achieve actionable, fully compliant SOPs with a single piece of software.

-Templates in Process Street are functional, actionable containers for the policies and procedures in your company.
-You can use templates, like the ISO-9000 Structure Template below, to maintain a Quality Management System (QMS), as well as manage and run the individual workflows and procedures that are part of that QMS.
+Templates in Process Street are containers for the policies and procedures in your company.
+You can use templates, like the ISO-9000 Structure Template below, to maintain a Quality Management System (QMS).
+Significantly, you can manage and run the individual workflows and procedures that are part of that QMS.

-You’ll be more in control of logistics and tracking of work done across your company, as procedures are run as individual checklists, which you can track with the Inbox and Template Overview features.
+You’ll be more in control of logistics and tracking completed work across your company.
+In fact, procedures work as individual checklists.
+You can then track them with the Inbox and Template Overview features.

-Documenting and maintaining your policies and procedures is also incredibly easy with Process Street’s intuitive template editing system, so you can rapidly update and collaborate with others on the processes you build.
+Documenting and maintaining your policies and procedures is also incredibly easy with Process Street’s intuitive template editing system.
+In particular, you can rapidly update and collaborate with others on the processes you build.

-Even the process of maintaining and updating the QMS is enhanced with BPM software.
+BPM software enhances the process of maintaining and updating the QMS

-Quality management systems function to align business operations with the goal of achieving a consistent and predictable standard of quality.
-But, if a QMS standard or record is erroneously published, traditionally rectifying that error (or simply improving on an existing QMS) is an incredibly slow and laborious process.
+Presently, quality management systems function to align business operations to maintain standards of quality.
+But, if a QMS standard or record is incorrectly published, traditionally correcting that error (or simply improving on an existing QMS) is a prolonged and laborious process.

-Quality management systems are almost always a lot more complicated than the graphs and diagrams used to convey them.
+Generally, quality management systems are usually more complicated than the graphs and diagrams used to convey them.
 You can break a QMS down into three main parts:

-- Document all of the ways you could potentially improve the processes in your business.
+- Log all the ways you could potentially improve the processes in your business.

-- Document everything you’ve done, especially things you’ve changed during this improvement process, and update the processes documented in step 1.
+- Record everything you’ve done, especially things you’ve changed during this improvement process, and update the processes documented in step 1.

-Many organizations like to use quality management systems because it means they can flaunt all sorts of diagrams and charts showing all the different parts of the business working together.
-However, having and maintaining an extensively documented QMS alone does not mean your business is ISO 9001 compliant; the QMS needs to be implemented and functional (read: actually working) throughout the company.
+Many organizations like to use quality management systems because they can flaunt all sorts of diagrams and charts showing all the different parts of the business working together.
+However, maintaining an extensively documented QMS alone does not mean your business is ISO 9001 compliant.
+Essentially, the QMS must be functional (read: working) throughout the company.

-With Process Street, your QMS can be easily edited with new information and shared between interested parties so that each person can easily make changes as necessary, without the sluggish constraints of bureaucracy typical at this level of corporate regulation.
+With Process Street, your QMS can be easily edited with new information and shared between interested parties.
+As a result, employees can easily make changes when necessary.
+You can then reduce the sluggish bureaucracy typical at this level of corporate regulation.

-So far I’ve been quite theoretical, so let’s look at some more practical examples.
+So far, I’ve been entirely theoretical, so let’s look at some more practical examples.

-The template below was designed to help you build standard operating procedures in line with ISO-9001:2015 specifications for QMS Mini-Manual.
+The template below will help you build standard operating procedures in line with ISO-9001:2015 specifications for QMS Mini-Manual.

-It is basically a quality management system and a set of quality assurance policies.
+It is a quality management system and a set of quality assurance policies.

 Practically applying BPM to your policy and procedure template

-Now, if you fill out the above template so that it contains all of your company quality policies and all your procedure overviews, you can use that template as the central reference guide for all the processes in your organization.
+In the meantime, please fill out the above template containing your company quality policies and procedure overviews.
+You can use that template as the central reference guide for all the processes in your organization.

-Each procedure overview can link out to the relevant actionable Process Street template for that procedure.
-The process can then be followed by employees inside Process Street as a checklist, which means you have a record of every time that procedure was followed.
+Each procedure overview can link to the relevant, actionable Process Street template for that procedure.
+Employees can then follow the process as a checklist, which means there is a record – of every time a procedure runs.

-Those actionable processes operate as procedures, work instructions, and forms – so your employee knows what they’re doing, how to do it, and can provide evidence of their work into the checklist as they go.
+Those actionable processes operate as procedures, work instructions, and forms.
+So an employee knows what they’re doing.
+In other words, they know how to do it and can provide evidence of their work on the checklist.

-If you want to see what Process Street’s actionable processes look like, you can jump to the end of this article where we have provided links to every procedure mentioned in our fully built out policy and procedure template example, shown right here:
+Suppose you want to look at Process Street’s actionable processes?
+In that case, you can jump to the end of this article, where we have provided links to every procedure mentioned in our fully built-out policy and procedure template example, shown right here:

 What an actionable mini-manual looks like